abidlabs/groovy/README.md

 ### 3. Easy Sharing via Hugging Face Spaces

 Share your automation workflows with others by publishing to Hugging Face Spaces.
-Just navigate to your project folder and run in the Terminal:
+Just navigate to your project folder and run in the terminal:

 ```bash
 groovy publish